 Karen Lansing, a licensed psychotherapist and Diplomate of the American Academy of Experts in Traumatic Stress, has had a unique career.
-Specializing in treatment of what she terms “duty-induced” post-traumatic stress disorder (PTSD), Lansing has successfully treated hundreds of law enforcement officers, firefighters, paramedics, lifeguards and military assets.
+Specializing in treatment of what she terms “duty-induced” post-traumatic stress disorder in law enforcement, Lansing has successfully treated hundreds of police officers, firefighters, paramedics, lifeguards and military assets for PTSD.
 But it’s the way she’s approached this calling that is so unusual.
 Not content to remain in the clinician’s chair, Lansing has extensive training in weapons and tactics and strives to spend as much time out on the ground with her client populations as in her office.

 Lansing’s experience has given her an international vantage point into how we prepare officers for the mental and psychological aspects of the job and then how they’re supported (or not) after critical incidents.
 “There are some exceptional agencies that are evolving within these interesting times, such as Placer County (CA) Sheriff’s Department, the California Highway Patrol and Sacramento County Sheriff’s Department,” she says.
 “However, it’s not uncommon that in many others, preparation and support are lacking in scope and effectiveness relative to the ever-increasing complexities within the work of first response—and law enforcement in particular.”